New coach GIll set to lead LIU hopes

 New coach Gill set to lead LIU hopes

-Following the resignation of Bryan Collins on June 28, Jonathan Gill, who has served as the program’s quarterback coach for the previous 16 seasons, was named interim coach.
+Following the resignation of Bryan Collins on June 28, Jonathan Gill, who has served as the program’s quarterbacks coach for the previous 16 seasons, was named interim coach.

-He takes over a program that went 2-2 in the spring and tied for third in the Northeast Conference in only its second season playing Division I. The Sharks were picked for sixth in the NEC preseason poll.
+He takes over a program that went 2-2 in the spring and tied for third in the Northeast Conference in only its second season playing Division I (FCS).
+The Sharks were picked for sixth in the NEC preseason poll.

 "You have to have a service mentality.
 You have to be willing to ask people how you can help, not what they can do for you.
 My thumbprints and fingerprints aren’t going to be much different than his.
 His aren’t too different than any other successful person’s in any field of life.
 Life is about service, and if you’re willing to serve the people who are working with you and they’re willing to serve you, you’re going to have a great relationship and have great results."